RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

 - Rock beats Scissors
 - Scissors beat Paper
 - Paper beats Rock
-- If both are the same, its a tie
+- If both are the same, it is a tie

-2. An updated score board will be displayed in the end
+2. An updated scoreboard will be displayed at the end

 3. Best of 3 rounds will be selected as the winner